-Students attending UCD will be able to take classes in Agriculture, Food and Nutrition, Architecture, Planning and Urban Studies, Arts, Business and Management, Engineering adn Technology, Law and Criminal Justice, Science, Social Science, and Sports and Performance.
+Students attending UCD will be able to take classes in Agriculture, Food and Nutrition, Architecture, Planning and Urban Studies, Arts, Engineering and Technology, Law and Criminal Justice, Science, Social Science, and Sports and Performance.
 A full-time undergraduate student is expected to take is 30 ECTS credits per semester.
 At undergraduate level each module, or individual class, is worth 5 ECTS credits, so students take six modules per semester.
 Modules offered can be viewed on the UCD website.

 All credit you earn on this program will count as transfer credit on your UMD transcript.
 UMD uses the following conversion to assess how many credits you will get from this program:

 The chart above was last approved by the UMD Transfer Credit Committee on October 16, 2014.